 Well, for that, following the best web development practices and sticking to the basic testing principles will definitely help you out.
-So, let's look at the seven widely practiced testing principles.
+So, let’s look at the seven widely practised testing principles.

 However, rectifying those errors does in no way validate that the product is now 100% error-free.
-Instead, testing helps reduce the bugs of an application, and it always goes in favor of the testing team.
-As we find more and more defects, the probability of a hidden defect still residing in an application reduces; however testing cannot prove that there is no defect present at all.
+Instead, testing helps reduce the bugs of an application, and it always goes in favour of the testing team.
+As we find more and more defects, the probability of a hidden defect still residing in an application reduces; however, testing cannot prove that no defect is present.

 For instance, an application may seem to be error-free after going to a different testing stage; however, the user may likely encounter a defect that did not occur during testing.